Grantchester (TV series): Production

 Filming for the first series began in London, Cambridge and Grantchester from March to June 2014.
 The second series was filmed in autumn 2015, and guest stars included Neil Morrissey, Claudie Blakley, Nigel Planer, Andrew Knott, Nicky Henson and Oliver Dimsdale.
 The third series was filmed between August and November 2016, and filming for the fourth series commenced in June 2018.
 The fifth series was filmed in Cambridge and elsewhere during the summer of June 2019.

 Grantchester itself is used for filming, with the Church of St Andrew and St Mary used for the church interior and churchyard scenes.
 Although the vicarage in Grantchester is used for exterior shots, a private home in Lemsford, Hertfordshire, doubles as the interior.
 The Windmill pub in Chipperfield is used for The Red Lion.
 King's Parade in Cambridge has been transformed to represent various 1950s street scenes, complete with period cars and buses.
 Horsted Keynes railway station, on the Bluebell Railway, in West Sussex has been used to double for Cambridge station.

 Chatham Dockyard in Kent has doubled for various London locations, including the exterior of Kings Cross Station, Borough Market, and the exterior and interior of a warehouse and ropery.
 Commissioner's House was also used for filming.

 After the third series, James Norton wanted to leave the series to pursue other acting opportunities.
 Also, actress Morven Christie had departed the show since her storyline involving Sidney Chambers and Amanda had concluded.
 Without Norton's participation, there was talk of ending the series, but Grantchester had proven to be so popular with television viewers that the producers felt that the show could continue with a new male lead.

 At the start of the fourth series, actor Tom Brittney joined the cast as Will Davenport, a former inner-city chaplain who was appointed as Sidney Chambers' replacement as the Anglican vicar of Grantchester.
-James Norton made his last appearances as Sidney in the first two instalments of the fourth season to help with the transition.
+James Norton made his last appearances as Sidney in the first two installments of the fourth season to help with the transition.
 At the end of the second episode, Sidney Chambers leaves Grantchester and moves to America.
 Starting with the third episode, actor Robson Green began receiving top billing in the opening credits.